liqotech/liqo/docs/pages/User/Configure/discovery.md

 <!-- TODO Alex, should we move this into the 'architecture' section? -->

-Discovery service allows two clusters to know each other, ask for resources and begin exchanging Advertisements.
+Discovery service allows two clusters to know each other, ask for resources and begin exchanging `Advertisements`.
 The protocol is described by the following steps:

-1. each cluster registers its master IP, its ClusterID and the namespace where Liqo is deployed to a mDNS service
+1. Each cluster registers its master IP, its ClusterID and the namespace where Liqo is deployed to a mDNS service
-2. the requesting cluster sends on local network a mDNS query to find available foreigns
+2. The requesting cluster sends on local network a mDNS query to find available foreigns
-3. when someone replies, the requesting cluster get required data from mDNS server
+3. When someone replies, the requesting cluster gets the required data from the mDNS server
-4. the home cluster stores this information in `ForeignCluster` CR along with their `clusterID`
+4. The home cluster stores this information in a `ForeignCluster` CR, along with their `clusterID`

 Exchanged DNS packets are analogous to the ones exchanged in DNS discovery with exception of PTR record.
 In mDNS discovery list of all clusters will be the ones that replies on multicast query on `local.` domain.
 (See following section)

 ## DNS Discovery

-Each DNS domain (e.g., `foo.bar` domain) can export one or more Liqo clusters, which are automatically discovered by issuing the proper queries to the DNS, starting from the domain name.
-In other words, we can discovery all the Liqo cluster by querying the the `foo.bar` domain.
+Each DNS domain (e.g., `foo.bar`) can export one or more Liqo clusters, which can then be automatically discovered though proper DNS queries.
+Hence, new peerings can be configured specifying the domain name of the target clusters only.

 The DNS discovery mechanism exploits a mixture of `PTR`, `SRV`, and `TXT` DNS records (in addition to traditional `A/AAAA/CNAME` ones) and is very similar to the service discovery defined by other services, such as the Session Initiation Protocol (SIP) for discovering voice-over-IP servers.

-This mechanism is mostly oriented to big organizations that have already adopted Liqo in production and that would like to simplify the peering from a remote cluster.
+This mechanism is mostly oriented to big organizations that have already adopted Liqo in production and that would like to simplify the peering with a remote cluster.

 The following snapshot shows a possible configuration of the DNS records referred to the domain `mydomain.com` that exports two Liqo clusters, called `liqo1` and `liqo2`: